Bhutan entry requirements for Kenya passport holders

 Valid passport

-Your Kenyan passport must be valid for at least 6 months beyond your intended departure date from Bhutan.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Bhutan.
+Bhutan immigration strictly enforces this — if your passport expires sooner, you'll be denied boarding in Nairobi or your connecting hub.Required

 Return or onward ticket